opencog/atomspace/examples/README.md

 * c++-guile     - Creating guile wrappers for C++ code.

 * type-system   - Creating and using new kinds of Atom Types.

+* foreign       - Working with generic abstract syntax trees in the AtomSpace.
+It shows how to store json, scheme and python source code in the AtomSpace, and then search for, and execute that code.
+(Experimental, incomplete)

 Some of the examples require addtional modules that are not in the core AtomSpace.
 These modules provide I/O to disk and network.
 They